All Over the Map: True Heroes of Texas Music by Micheal Corcoran

 Again, while the appeal to blues enthusiasts is satisfied by covering artists such as ‘Blind’ Willie Johnson and Clarence ‘Gatemouth’ Brown, there are no actual blues pianists covered.
 There is, however, a segment on early gospel pianist Arizona Dranes who is an important historical figure because her recordings illustrate how close her music was to barrelhouse piano of the time.

 Another worthwhile section is about fellow gospel musician Washington Phillips.
 Corcoran mentions the assumption that Phillips played a keyboard instrument called a Dulceola, a mistake even perpetuated by excellent researchers such as Paul Oliver.
 But Corcoran’s sense of logic prevails and he concludes that Phillips’s instrument was something else, even if he doesn’t know what it was.
-(It turns out that Washington Phillips played a pair of Celestaphones with the keyboard mechanisms removed.)
+(It turns out that Washington Phillips played two Celestaphones joined together, and with the keyboard mechanisms removed.)
 The story that Corcoran tells of talking to Phillips’s relatives and neighbors and finally tracking down where he lived is quite inspirational and was the most worthwhile portion of the book for me.